-To be considered for funding, applicants must co-operate on market driven development of a new technological product, process or service.
-Co-contribution is required.
+To be considered for funding, applicants must co-operate on innovative market driven development of a new technological product, process or service.

 - at least one Victorian company with a trading history and ABN